mavryk-network/mvpro-go/CONTRIBUTING.md

 If you need any help or mentoring getting started or making a PR, please ask on [Discord](https://discord.gg/sPnr7jAP8f).

-tzpro-go is written in Golang and uses Go modules, so it should work with Go versions >= 1.11.
+mvpro-go is written in Golang and uses Go modules, so it should work with Go versions >= 1.11.

 ## Contribution flow